To The Victoria Falls

 Before me, J.S.
 Moffat.

 Rudd assured Lobengula that no more than ten white men would mine in Matabeleland, but this was left out of the document Lobengula signed.
 As part of this agreement, and at the insistence of the British, neither the Boer or Portuguese were permitted to settle or gain concessions in the region.
-The 25-year Rudd Concession as the agreement became known, was signed by Lobengula on October 3, 1889 and by Queen Victoria on October 20, 1889.
+The 25-year Rudd Concession as the agreement became known, was signed by Lobengula on 30 October 1888.

 He was soon to discover, however, that he had been tricked into signing a document that contained few of the assurances promised to him during the negotiations and although he dispatched envoys to England to intercede with Queen Victoria, by then it was too late.
 The treaty would lead to the annexation of his country.

 Baxter, P (20??)
 Rhodesia, Last Outpost of the British Empire (1890-1980), Galago

 Strage, Mark (1973?)
 Cape to Cairo, Jonathan Cape